How to put out a grease fire

 A generous thank you to Captain Jeremy Francis and Firefighter Steven Malzachar from the Bismarck (North Dakota) Fire Department and Fire Chief Steve Nardello from the Mandan (North Dakota) Fire Department for their contributions to this article.

 By Rikki Roehrich

-Cooking causes over 160,000 home structure fires, annually, and is considered the number one cause of home fires and home injuries.
-Of the 160,000 annual cooking fires, two-thirds (66%) started with the ignition of food or other cooking materials.
+Cooking causes over 172,000 home structure fires annually, and is considered the number one cause of home fires and home injuries.
+Specifically, cooking caused 49% of reported home fires, 20% of reported home fire deaths and 42% of home fire injuries.
 Often, these fires are ignited by grease.